Santili/cppsqlx/README.md

 * Easier to intagrate
 * Less prone to error than string based SQL
 * More readable than string concatenated SQL
-* Database syntax independent
+* syntax independent
-* It's funny...
+* more funny...